spinnaker-hackathon/gardening/README.md

 # April Spinnaker Gardening Virtual #CommunityHack

-Have fun and move the needle on continuous delivery at [Spinnaker Gardening Days #communityHack](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111), sponsored by Salesforce!
+[Register here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
 Virtually join other Spinnaker users and companies on April 9 & 10 to learn and let your skills shine at this collaborative hackathon.
 We’ll dig into issues and features in open-source, and extend the ecosystem.

 Learn more about event logistics, what we'll hack on, setting up your development environment, and more in the [Spinnaker Gardening Days](https://www.spinnaker.io/community/gardening/) pages on Spinnaker.io.